PatrickMcGrath29/thegoodland/content/posts/2024-11-24-entering-into-the-joy-of-the-lord-our-bridegroom.md

 createdDate: 2024-11-24
 ---
 > “And at midnight a cry was heard: ‘Behold, the bridegroom is coming; go out to meet him!’"
+>
 > — Matthew 25:6

 > "His lord said to him, ‘Well done, good and faithful servant; you have been faithful over a few things, I will make you ruler over many things.
-Enter into the joy of your lord.’"
+Enter into the joy of your lord.’
+>
 > — Matthew 25:23

 By putting these two verses together, we arrive at the topic at hand—entering into the joy of the Lord, our Bridegroom.
 Our Lord Jesus is the Bridegroom, and as it says in Matthew 25:6, we live in expectation of His return for His bride, the Church.
 At the beginning of the Lord Jesus’ ministry, John the Baptist testified, “‘I am not the Christ,’ but, ‘I have been sent before Him.’
 He who has the bride is the bridegroom; but the friend of the bridegroom, who stands and hears him, rejoices greatly because of the bridegroom’s voice.
 Therefore, this joy of mine is fulfilled” (John 3:28–29).
 John the Baptist knew that the Lord Jesus is the Bridegroom, who came to give His life to redeem and purify His bride (Titus 2:13–14).
 With that knowledge, his heart greatly rejoiced!